wilsonwid/java-stuff/README.md

 # java-stuff
-My repository for learning Java.
-Feel free to fork and/or suggest changes :)
+My **public** repository for learning Java.
+Feel free to fork and/or suggest changes, or hit me up to learn Java together! :)